Johnpaulabraham/Landing-Page/README.md

 # Landing-Page
-This is a Landing page where you find all relevant link including social media handle like LinkedIn, Facebook, Twitter... and more.
+This is a Landing page where you find all relevant link.

+I have the following link here:
+-   Github
+-   LinkedIn
+-   Facebook
+-   Twitter
+-   Instagram
+-   freeCodeCamp.